Eddie Guerrero: Latino World Order; Filthy Animals (1998–2000)

 On-screen, Guerrero responded to Bischoff's actions by forming the Latino World Order (LWO), which was a take-off of Bischoff's New World Order.
 The group was an answer to Bischoff's "refusal" to push Latino wrestlers in ways they felt they deserved.
 The LWO was formed in October when Guerrero returned to WCW, with Héctor Garza and Damien.
 The group eventually grew to encompass almost all the Mexican wrestlers working for WCW at the time.
-They mainly feuded with Rey Mysterio Jr. and Billy Kidman because they wanted Mysterio to join the group.
-He faced Kidman in a match for the WCW Cruiserweight Championship, but Mysterio interfered and helped Kidman win the match and keep the title.
+They mainly feuded with Rey Misterio Jr. and Billy Kidman because they wanted Misterio to join the group.
+He faced Kidman in a match for the WCW Cruiserweight Championship, but Misterio interfered and helped Kidman win the match and keep the title.
 However, Guerrero was involved in a car accident on New Year's Day 1999 that cut short the LWO storyline.

-After his return on the May 31, 1999 episode of Monday Nitro, Guerrero became a founding member of the Filthy Animals alongside Rey Mysterio Jr. and Konnan.
+After his return on the May 31, 1999 episode of Monday Nitro, Guerrero became a founding member of the Filthy Animals alongside Rey Misterio Jr. and Konnan.
 They feuded with the Dead Pool (Insane Clown Posse and Vampiro).
 They received two straight victories over the Dead Pool at Road Wild and Fall Brawl.
 They next feuded with Revolution (Shane Douglas, Chris Benoit, Dean Malenko, and Perry Saturn).
 Guerrero was victorious over Saturn by disqualification in a singles match at Halloween Havoc.
 At Mayhem, the Animals lost to Revolution in a mixed tag team elimination match.
+Guerrero wrestled his final match for WCW the following day on the November 22, 1999 episode of WCW Monday Nitro, defeating Kidman.

 When Vince Russo was fired as WCW booker and replaced by Kevin Sullivan, Guerrero asked for and received a release from his contract on January 19, 2000.
 He signed with the World Wrestling Federation (WWF) in 2000 along with fellow WCW stars Benoit, Malenko, and Saturn.